 Specifies whether the listed domain is allowed to send Push notifications.

 Specifies whether the listed domain may set cookies.
-See Enable and disable cookies that websites use to track your preferences for instructions on how to add or remove cookie permissions for sites.
+See Websites say cookies are blocked - Unblock them and Block websites from storing cookies and site data in Firefox for instructions on how to add or remove cookie permissions for sites.

 Share the Screen

 Websites can ask your permission to share your computer screen.
 You can set this to Always Ask or Block.
 For more information, see Share browser windows or your screen with sites you trust.

 Store Data in Persistent Storage